|Other common terms: XP|

 - Patches of discolored skin

-Individuals with XP have a 1,000 fold risk of developing skin cancer then the normal population.
+Individuals with XP have a 10,000 fold risk of developing skin cancer than the normal population.
 It will typically manifest before the age of 20 and is common in XP.
 Skin cancers are more prevalent in sun exposed patches of skin such as the face, neck and forearms.
 There is also a 10 – 20 fold increase in the likelihood of developing cancer or tumors affecting internal organs.

 Any structure of the eye can develop abnormalities from UV exposure.
 Many individuals experience: